Gersh v. Anglin: First Amendment Ruling

 From the outset of the case, Morrison had said Anglin's attacks did not deserve First Amendment protection.
 He told CNN, "This is not free speech, this is nothing protected by the First Amendment, this is not the expression of political opinion.
 The purpose of this is to damage these people, the purpose of this is to cause them fear and emotional harm, and that's illegal."
 He told National Public Radio: "These are not informational opinion or any other kind of protected First Amendment communications, these are assaults."

 Nevertheless, after the Court found jurisdiction, Anglin moved to dismiss Gersh's claims on First Amendment grounds.
-Attorney Randazza wrote, in support of the motion: "Even Nazi expression, no matter the psychic harm on Jewish residents, is nonetheless protected speech...
+Randazza wrote, in support of the motion: "Even Nazi expression, no matter the psychic harm on Jewish residents, is nonetheless protected speech...
 Every word uttered by Mr. Anglin in this public dispute is protected by the First Amendment, no matter how many people find those views intolerable."
 Gersh's attorneys responded that Anglin wasn't speaking on any broad public issues.
 Rather, he directed his followers to terrorize Gersh personally through private means of communication.
 They also argued: "Severe emotional distress was not only the foreseeable consequences of [Anglin's] troll storm but its very end, and [Anglin] cannot wash his hands of it."

 Following recommendations by Magistrate Judge Lynch, United States District Judge Dana Christensen denied the motion to dismiss and held that Anglin's speech was not entitled to free speech protection.
 The Court explained: "Anglin did not use speech about Gersh to raise awareness for issues consonant with the alt-right agenda."
 Instead, Anglin drew on "his readers' hatred and fear of Jews, rousing their political sympathies."
 He called for "confrontation"- and "action" and "exploited the prejudices widely held among his readers to specifically target one individual."

 Christensen found: "The harm alleged by Gersh is precisely the type of harm not only anticipated but requested by Anglin in his Daily Stormer posts."

 After the decision, attorney Dinielli told the Washington Post, "The trollers used every route to terrorize [Gersh]," calling it "intrusion into seclusion...
 There is no First Amendment right to call upon hundreds of thousands of readers to launch a public attack on a private individual with the intent of ruining her life.
 That's simply not something that our Constitution protects."